joshfinley/joshfinley.github.io/_posts/2020-12-02-notes-on-polymorph-basics.md

 ;       - boundary scrambling
 ;       - integrity-dependent decryption
 ;       - date-dependent decryption
 ;
-;  While they're important, I'm going to avoid the latter four ;  techniques for the time being as I'm trying to focus on the ;  basics.
-;
 ;       ii.
 A Note on Generating Garbage and Simple Ciphers ;